Skip to main content

 The async pattern

-The three generation tools are asynchronous — they enqueue a job and return right away, so your client never blocks waiting for a render.
+The nine credit-costing media tools are asynchronous — they enqueue a job and return right away, so your client never blocks waiting for a render. create_model is a tenth async submit tool (poll get_job_status(kind="model", …)) but it is free.

 1